Ricordy/SL-SmartContracts/README.md

 **Membership card info manipulation**

 1. This contract manipulates the way the membership card batches’ info is stored.
-2. The info is stored in an array, each index translates to the batch number, inside each postion of the array will be a number (uint) containing the batch limit (total supply) and the amount of membership cards sold from that batch.
+2. The info is stored in an array, and each index translates to the batch number, inside each position of the array will be a number (uint) containing the batch limit (total supply) and the amount of membership cards sold from that batch.
-3. As you could understand, this value needs to be updated every time a user buys a membership card.
+3. As you can understand, this value needs to be updated every time a user buys a membership card.
-4. The value is not only changed, but it needs to be reed, to assure there’s still membership cards to sell.
+4. The value is not only changed, but it needs to be read, to ensure there are still membership cards to sell.
-5. For this 2 actions (reading the current values and updating them) there are 2 functions:
+5. For these 2 actions (reading the current values and updating them) there are 2 functions:

 ```solidity
 /// @notice mount the entry value for storage